th0r0nd0r/meaningful-words/README.md

 - The radius of a node corresponds to the number of occurrences of that word in the text (relative to the other words)
 - The color gradient is another visual representation of a word's concentration.

-Play around, have fun, and try uploading your own text!
+Play around, have fun, and try it with your own text!